wpswings/upsell-order-bump-offer-for-woocommerce/readme.txt

 Please visit [**WooCommerce Order Bump Knowledge Base**](https://support.wpswings.com/wordpress-plugins-knowledge-base/category/upsell-order-bump-offer-for-woocommerce/?utm_source=order-bump-org-page&utm_medium=referral&utm_campaign=order-bump-kb)

 == Changelog ==

+= 3.0.8 – Released on 16 Sep 2025 =
+* New: Add labels to the post and pre-funnel offer
+* New: Compatibility with the latest WP 6.8.2 and WC 10.1.2

+= 3.0.7 – Released on 29 August 2025 =
+* Enhancement: Pictorial Representation of the post and pre-funnel report
+* Enhancement: UI upgrade of A/B Testing Report
+* New: Compatibility with WordPress 6.8.2 and WooCommerce 10.1.2

 = 3.0.6 – Released on 1 August 2025 =
 * New: Compatibility with the WooCommerce Cart Abandonment Recovery plugin.